 Purge and Store Away

 Now that you have a clear picture of everything in your playroom, reduce it by half.
-Label five bins with each category above.
+Label bins with each category above.
 Review all of the items in each category and select at least half of them to be put in storage.
 Place those items in the appropriate bins and store the bins elsewhere, like the garage, basement, or closet.

 Now you can periodically rotate these stored items with those you've left in the playroom.
 You know those rainy Saturday mornings when you have no plans and your kids are driving you crazy?
 That is the opportune time to bring some toys out of storage.
 If you add something to the playroom, you must put something else back in storage.

 Limit the make-believe centers to two or three.
-If you have additional items, put them in storage as well and rotate them periodically as well.
+If you have additional items, put them in storage as well and rotate them periodically.

 While you're purging, keep an eye out for toys that your child has outgrown or no longer uses.
 Consider donating these items and remove them completely from both your playroom and your home.